G-1X48L403S6

 The Story of Mildmay Hospital and the Mildmay line

-The Mildmay line celebrates Mildmay, a small but crucial charitable hospital serving the NHS in the London Borough of Tower Hamlets, with a long history of helping Londoners in need.
+The Mildmay line honours Mildmay, a small yet vital charitable hospital with a long history of supporting Londoners in need, serving the NHS in the London Borough of Tower Hamlets.

-Mildmay's story began in the 1860s, when the Reverend William Pennefather and his wife Catherine, based at St Jude and St Paul’s church in Mildmay Grove, Islington, set up a number of 'Mildmay Institutions' to train educated young women in Christian work and philanthropy – ‘Deaconesses’.
+Mildmay’s story began in the 1860s with Reverend William Pennefather and his wife, Catherine, who were based at St Jude and St Paul’s Church in Mildmay Grove, Islington.
+Together, they founded several 'Mildmay Institutions' aimed at training educated young women, known as 'Deaconesses,' in Christian service and philanthropy.

 Cabbage Court, in the Old Nichol

-In 1866, when cholera broke out in the East End’s poorest slums - the 'Old Nichol', an area strictly avoided by other Londoners, two Mildmay Deaconesses volunteered to go there and care for the sick.
-The epidemic eventually subsided, but the Deaconesses continued their daily efforts and the principle of training nurses and caring for those most in need was established for the first time.
+In 1866, when a cholera epidemic struck the East End’s poorest slums - the notorious 'Old Nichol,' an area shunned by most Londoners - two Mildmay Deaconesses courageously volunteered to care for the sick.
+Although the epidemic eventually subsided, their work continued, establishing the foundation for training nurses and offering care to the most vulnerable in society.

-In 1877, the first charitable Mildmay 'Mission' Hospital was established in a disused warehouse in the Old Nichol and, in 1892, the first purpose-built Mildmay Hospital was opened nearby on Austin Street.
+In 1877, the first charitable Mildmay 'Mission' Hospital was established in a disused warehouse in the Old Nichol.
+In 1892, the first purpose-built Mildmay Mission Hospital was opened nearby on Austin Street.

 People of the East End wait at Mildmay Outpatients